mperham/connection_pool/README.md

 blocking longer on a particular resource.
 This is not implemented in the below `ConnectionPool::Wrapper` class.

+## Migrating to a Connection Pool

-You can use `ConnectionPool::Wrapper` to wrap a single global connection, making it easier to port your connection code over time:
+You can use `ConnectionPool::Wrapper` to wrap a single global connection, making it easier to migrate existing connection code over time:

 ``` ruby
 $redis = ConnectionPool::Wrapper.new(size: 5, timeout: 3) { Redis.connect }